-AAUW/Durango currently has two endowed scholarship which provide a non-traditional woman student at Fort Lewis College with $1000 to apply towards tuition and fees.
-They are the Virginia Schosher/AAUW Scholarship and the Janet Watson/AAUW Scholarship.
-Information on the founding of those scholarships and their current holders appears below.
-We are also almost half way toward funding the endowment of a third FLC scholarship, the AAUW/Cheryl Jackson Scholarship.
+AAUW/Durango currently has three endowed scholarship which provide a non-traditional woman student at Fort Lewis College with $1000 to apply towards tuition and fees.
+They are the Virginia Schosher/AAUW Scholarship and the Janet Watson/AAUW Scholarship and the Cheryl Jackson.
+We are in the process of funding the Sandy Brown AAUW Scholarship.
+These scholarships are in honor of members of our branch who work tirelessly to support and promote women’s educations.